 Another DNO respondent advised that enduring it is not a new concept as clause 15 Limitation of Liability already survives termination of the connection agreement.

 One DNO respondent considered that capacity is maintained on change of customer and persists until varied.
 The process for a connection starts with the customer and the Distributor specifying the maximum power requirement and providing the assets to meet that requirement.
 The DNO is required to maintain the connection under s16 (3) and this must include the capacity under s16A.
-This respondent questioned that where a change of customer infers there is no on-going need then what would the purpose of the on-going provision of associated assets meet.
+This respondent questioned that where a change of customer infers there is no on-going need then what need would the purpose of the on-going provision of associated assets meet.

 Supplier Respondent